 "I really enjoy doing the fun end-of-year projects because I had so much freedom with them and.

-The way I understood the brief was to just do a project that helps you out work.
+The way I understood the brief was to just do a project that helps you out at work.
 So doing the three of those also being in three different job roles, really helped me do those roles the best that I could.

 Actually having that 20% of the time dedicated to researching what you're doing and thinking about how you can do it better was really helpful.